 - Emotional energy.
 A work-life conflict in this area means that emotions (and often stresses) in one area make it hard to be present and focused in the other one.
 For instance, heading to work after a tense argument with your teenager might distract you, affect your mood, and impact your ability to focus while on duty.

 - Behavior.
-A particularly tough point for Military Service Members is shifting the way you act at home and at work.
+A particularly tough point for Service Members is shifting the way you act at home and at work.
 It can be tough to move from drills, orders, and combat training to playing on the floor with your toddler all within a few hours.
 And sometimes it’s not so easy to change how you act when others expect you to.

 The fact is, regardless of whether the balance breakdown starts at home or at work, the spillover effect means that issues will very quickly start to pile up.
 You might quickly find yourself in a negative spiral trying to navigate tension in your relationships in both places.